 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 16,639 Total first-time, first-year (freshman) women who applied 19,266 Total first-time, first-year (freshman) men who were admitted 11,476 Total first-time, first-year (freshman) women who were admitted 14,819 Total full-time, first-time, first-year (freshman) men who enrolled 2897 Total part-time, first-time, first-year (freshman) men who enrolled 18 Total full-time, first-time, first-year (freshman) women who enrolled 3943 Total part-time, first-time, first-year (freshman) women who enrolled 25 Total first-time, first-year (degree-seeking) who applied 35,905 Total first-time, first-year (degree-seeking) who were admitted 26,295 Total first-time, first-year (degree-seeking) who enrolled 6883
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 17,665 Total first-time, first-year women who applied 20,336 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 12,637 Total first-time, first-year women who were admitted 15,848 Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled 2,953 Total part-time, first-time, first-year men who enrolled 14 Total full-time, first-time, first-year women who enrolled 3,745 Total part-time, first-time, first-year women who enrolled 16 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 38,050 Total first-time, first-year (degree-seeking) who were admitted 28,504 Total first-time, first-year (degree-seeking) enrolled 6,737

 C2.
-Freshman wait-listed students
+First-time, first-year wait-listed students

 ✓ Stu dents who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, p lease answer the questions below for Fall 2021 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiting ng list ranked? □ Yes □ No \Rightarrow If yes, do you release that information to students? \square Yes \square No \Rightarrow Do you release that information to school counselors? \square Yes \square No
+Yes No If yes, p lease answer the questions below for Fall 2022 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiti ng list ranked?
+Yes No \Rightarrow If yes, do you release that information to students? \Rightarrow Do you release that information to school counselors?